amazeeio/docs/drupal/amazeeioyml_file.md

 Defines the version number of Node.js that should automatically be installed and used.
 Can be defined as either just a major version number like `4` or specific versions like `6.3.0`.
 We're using `nvm` to handle the different nodejs versions, please check with nvm which versions do apply.

+If defined, every connection via SSH to a site or deployment tasks will have this version first of nodejs first installed and all nodejs specific commands are ran with that version (like `node` or `npm`).